ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/tuesday/advanced-command-line.md

 This command will find any line that begins with "TTCCAACACA" **OR** ends with "TAAACTTA".
 The "|" character means OR.

+**CHALLENGE:**
+Find a way to use grep to match any line that has between 7 and 16 'A's in a row at the end of the line.
+You will probably need to look at the man page for grep.

 The Prompt
 ------------